Services For You

 - Five years separation (with or without consent)

-However, in one of the biggest overhauls of divorce law in modern history, a new bill introducing “no-fault” divorces in England and Wales has been backed by MPs, voting in favour of the latest stage of the ‘Divorce, Dissolution and Separation Bill’.
-Resolution, the national family justice body, has been campaigning for 30 years to end the requirement for couples to assign fault in order to be granted a divorce, aiming to reduce the impact that allegations of blame can have on a couple and most importantly any children involved.
+Resolution, the national family justice body, had been campaigning for thirty years to end the requirement for couples to assign fault in order to be granted a divorce, aiming to reduce the impact that allegations of blame can have on a couple and most importantly any children involved.

 Do I need legal advice to get divorced?